What do Timbertech Decking Cost in 2020?

 For the purpose of our average calculations, we consider a deck sized at around 320 square feet.
 For a deck this size, the more modest Timbertech decking material will cost around $2,300.
 Composite options with a mid-tier quality will cost around $3,000.
 However, if you are looking at materials from Timbertech that come with the best quality, the cost may reach around $3,500.

 Timbertech Decking Installation Costs

 In addition to the materials used in Timbertech decks, labor or installation costs are also a major expense.
-You will typically need to hire an interior and exterior renovation expert to install the deck.
+You will typically need to hire an interior and exterior deck builder to install the deck.
 As of 2020, average installation costs for a deck hover around $6,000.
 If you already have a deck that needs to be dismantled before new Timbertech decking can be applied, expect to pay another $1,500.

 Can You Save Money With DIY Installation?

 This is an area where you can save a lot.
 If you take a DIY approach, you will need to put some time into the project.
 However, you will end up saving thousands of dollars.
 If you have an existing deck, you may consider installing Timbertech decks on top.
 This saves the cost of dismantling while also giving you a substructure to work with.

 The actual cost of a deck utilizing Timbertech materials varies from one project to another.
 To get a more accurate estimate for the expected costs, you can check out this decking cost calculator from Timbertech.
 The calculator provides estimates for the material costs only.
 But you can add the installation costs to it to get a full picture.
 If you’re located in Las Angeles California, contact MG Construction & Decks for your consultation to beautify your backyard.